 What is the difference between callable and runnable interface?

+Ans……The Runnable interface is used to create a simple thread, while the Callable interface is used to create a thread that returns a result.

 What is Future in java?

 Best practices to be followed for multithreading.
 Reentrant lock?
 Why not use them very often?